Location D Building Room D8B

 The Associate of Science in Accounting blends accounting concepts and skills, financial applications, and business elements with accounting software, and includes instruction in computerized accounting, basic accounting principles and financial accounting applications.
 The mission of GCC’s Accounting program is to develop a workforce that accurately and professionally addresses the accounting requirements of the dynamic business environment on Guam and in the region.
 The program trains individuals for employment in private or government accounting fields and provides employees working in accounting-related fields with the knowledge to upgrade their job skills.
 Students are offered opportunities to experience professional accounting environments through service learning projects that educate, empower, and enable them to be civically engaged.
-They will gain skills that lead to participatory leadership, effective citizenship, and increased volunteerism.

 The Associate of Science in Accounting prepares students for employment in positions such as assistant bookkeeper, accounts receivable bookkeeper, accounts payable bookkeeper, payroll clerk, ledger clerk, and accounting clerk.
 This degree also allows them to transfer credits to a four-year institution.*

 *Credit transfer is contingent upon the requirements of the receiving institution.

 The GCC Advantage

 Students experience professional accounting environments through service learning projects that educate and empower them.
 They gain skills that lead to professional enhancement, participatory leadership, and effective citizenship.

 Upon successful completion of the AS in Accounting Program, students will be able to:

 • Describe the steps of the accounting cycle using a computer based program.

 • Perform necessary procedures at each step of the accounting cycle for various types of business.

 • Discuss skills needed to sustain careers in accounting.